For students

 Playing in tune

 Set your tuner to a drone.
-Practice scales and arpeggios while listening carefully for tuning.
-One of the most direct ways to train your ear.
+Practice scales and arpeggios along with the drone, listening carefully to whether you are in tune.
+Train your ear.

 #66